See a sneak peek of Tessian in action featuring admin and end user experiences. Watch the Product Tour →

 The General Data Protection Regulation – or GDPR – sprang into life 12 months ago, on May 25th 2018.
-To mark GDPR’s one-year anniversary, we sat down with Eva Camus-Smith, Tessian’s Head of Legal and Compliance, to see what’s changed in the last year and think about what’s still to do.
+To mark GDPR’s anniversary, we sat down with Tessian’s Head of Legal and Compliance, to see what’s changed in the last year and discuss what’s still to come.

 My general opinion is that GDPR’s been a very positive step in relation to the promotion of data subject rights.
 I certainly think that data protection legislation was ripe for change – developments in this field were long overdue.
 Importantly, our clients also see GDPR in a positive light, despite the potential for an increased administrative and compliance burden.